arun-mani-j/Takshi/README.md

  5. Written in Python, 100 % free and open source
   You need not pay the developers, think of them or even thank them.
 Deploy the bot yourself, and enjoy life.

+## Quick Start ##
+ For you all, who are not ready to host the bot yourself, you can use the instance I host.
+ It is available under name [@alphazetabot](http://t.me/alphazetabot).
+Start the bot and type `/create`.
+ Then the bot will tell you what you what to do.

+ Please be aware that this instance runs on a free plan in Heroku, so you know, anything unexpected may happen at expected times.

 ## Installation ##
  Deploying the bot is easy.
 Have some patience, a bottle of water, some good Internet connection.
 Keep any attacking items away to avoid hurting yourself.